giladghgh/lexical-locuming-locomotive/README.md

 ## Briefing

 The main program is `ThesaurusEngine.py`.
 My best efforts to package this into an executable were in vain.
-I've tried countless methods but `lemminflect` seems to disagree with all of them.
+I've tried many but `lemminflect` seems to disagree with them all.

-Note that this program will **not** fix your spelling, punctuation, and/or grammar.
-In fact, these will only be made worse if entered wrong.
+Note that this program will **not** fix your spelling, punctuation, and grammar.
+These will only be made worse if entered wrong.

 #### Dependencies

-You will need to run the following commands as part of the installation (these commands are present but commented in the `ipynb` file):
+You will need to run the following commands as part of the installation (these are present but commented in the `ipynb` file):

 - `pip install nltk`
 - `pip install numpy`